/

 Synthesia

-synthesia landing page
+Synthesia landing page

 Synthesia was founded in 2017 by a team of research engineers that specialize in state-of-the-art technologies in the field of computer vision.
 A lot of the co-founders have earned their names in various research labs and universities around the globe.